 It was an amazing trip.
 We saw Darwin’s finches, swam with sea turtles, said hello to Lonesome George before he and his species became extinct, and slept in cozy and unique lodgings far from civilization.

 Did everything go perfectly?
 Not exactly.
-When I think back on the trip, I recall the site of penguins, blue-footed boobies (tee hee!), and thousands upon thousands of iguanas.
+When I think back on the trip, I recall the sight of penguins, blue-footed boobies (tee hee!), and thousands upon thousands of iguanas.
 I also recall having cerebrospinal fluid dripping from my nose and my wife’s suitcase disappearing as we were transported from a ferry boat to a bus.

 Years later, I would learn from a head CT of my sinuses that my cribriform plate is not fully formed, and the pressure differential from some free diving I did while snorkeling created a temporary communication between my brain and my nostrils.

 Uncannily, one of the other 16 or so people on our tour was a neurosurgery resident.
-In a late evening consult, we determined that the clear, warm fluid coming out of only one nostril was indeed very likely CSF, and that I ought to consume plenty of fluids, sleep with my head elevated and take it easy.
+In a late evening consult, we determined that the clear, warm fluid coming out of only one nostril was indeed very likely CSF and that I ought to consume plenty of fluids, sleep with my head elevated, and take it easy.
 Fortunately, conservative treatment was successful.

 My wife wasn’t so lucky.
 Her luggage was almost certainly stolen.
 I’ve never been a fan of leaving my luggage outside the door for someone else to handle, but that was the way this trip was set up.
 The only silver lining of her bag disappearing was the fact that it occurred at the end of the trip rather than the beginning.